Ramla

 Ramla (רַמְלָה), also known as Ramle (الرملة, /apc-PS/), (Note: Also Ramlah, Remle and historically sometimes Rama.) is a city in the Central District of Israel.
-Ramle is one of Israel's mixed cities, with significant numbers of both Jews and Arabs.
+Ramle is one of Israel's mixed cities, with significant numbers of both Jews and Arab citizens of Israel.

-The city was founded in the early 8th century CE by the Umayyad caliph Sulayman ibn Abd al-Malik as the capital of Jund Filastin, the district he governed in Bilad al-Sham before becoming caliph in 715.
+The city was founded in the early 8th century by the Umayyad caliph Sulayman ibn Abd al-Malik as the capital of Jund Filastin, the district he governed in Bilad al-Sham before becoming caliph in 715.
 The city's strategic and economic value derived from its location at the intersection of the Via Maris, connecting Cairo with Damascus, and the road connecting the Mediterranean port of Jaffa with Jerusalem.
 It rapidly overshadowed the adjacent city of Lydda, whose inhabitants were relocated to the new city.
 Not long after its establishment, Ramla developed as the commercial centre of Palestine, serving as a hub for pottery, dyeing, weaving, and olive oil, and as the home of numerous Muslim scholars.
 Its prosperity was lauded by geographers in the 10th–11th centuries, when the city was ruled by the Fatimids and Seljuks.

-It lost its role as a provincial capital shortly before the arrival of the First Crusaders (c.
-1099), after which it became the scene of various battles between the Crusaders and Fatimids in the first years of the 12th century.
-Later that century, it became the centre of a lordship in the Kingdom of Jerusalem, a Crusader state established by Godfrey of Bouillon.
+It lost its role as a provincial capital shortly before the arrival of the First Crusade (c.
+1099), after which it became the scene of various battles between the crusaders and Fatimids in the first years of the 12th century.
+Later that century, it became the centre of a lordship in the Kingdom of Jerusalem, a crusader state established by Godfrey of Bouillon.
+The city declined in the Ottoman period, and 19th-century visitors described it as a town of only a few thousand inhabitants in a state of decay.

-Ramla had an Arab-majority population before most were expelled during the 1948 Arab–Israeli War.
+Ramla had an almost exclusively Arab population before most were expelled during the 1948 Arab–Israeli War.
 The town was subsequently repopulated by Jewish immigrants.
 Today, Ramla is one of Israel's mixed cities, with a population 76% Jewish and 24% Arab.

 History

 Umayyad period

 Ramla (pictured in 1895) was founded by Sulayman at the start of the 8th century and became the capital of his district.

 The Umayyad prince and governor of Jund Filasṭīn, Sulayman ibn Abd al-Malik, founded Ramla as the seat of his administration, replacing Lydda, the Muslims' original provincial capital.
-Sulayman had been appointed governor by his father Caliph Abd al-Malik before the end of his reign in 705 and continued in office through the reign of his brother Caliph al-Walid I, whom he succeeded.
+Sulayman had been appointed governor by his father, Caliph Abd al-Malik, before the end of his reign in 705 and continued in office through the reign of his brother Caliph al-Walid I, whom he succeeded.
 He died as caliph in 717.
-Ramla remained the capital of Jund Filasṭīn through the Fatimid period (10th–11th centuries).
+Ramla remained the capital of Jund Filasṭīn through the Fatimid Caliphate (10th–11th centuries).
 Its role as the principal city and district capital came to an end shortly before the arrival of the First Crusaders in 1099.
 It received its name, the singular form of raml (sand), from the sandy area in which it sat.